andygrove/rust-navigation/README.md

 This is a very simple navigation crate intended for use with autonomous vehicles.
 It simply provides a way to calculate the required bearing to navigate between two waypoints based on latitude and longtitude.

+## Example

-## Example: Which direction should I get to get to Denver International Airport from Boulder, CO?
+Which direction should I go to get to Denver International Airport from Boulder, CO?

 ```
 let dia = Location::new(39.8617, -104.6731);